gschmutz/modern-database-workshop/03-working-with-cassandra/README.md

 ```

 > **What you should see:** No output.
-> **What just happened?** Counter columns use a special CRDT-based data type — they can only be incremented or decremented, never set to an absolute value, to allow safe concurrent updates across replicas.

 Add some sample values to the new table for movie The Matrix